mikiok/pairguru/README.md

  This page will be very popular.
 We don't want to spam database with many queries in one pageview.

  Hint: It can be solved by using ActiveRecord.

+ Solution: The function is in User model and gives you a hash with top commenters and number of comments. the url is http://localhost:3000/best_commenters.